auth0/docs/articles/architecture-scenarios/implementations/mobile-api/mobile-implementation-android.md

 # Mobile + API: Android Implementation for the Mobile App

-This document is part of the [Mobile + API Architecture Scenario](/architecture-scenarios/application/mobile-api) and it explains how to implement the Mobile application in Android.
+This document is part of the [Mobile + API Architecture Scenario](/architecture-scenarios/application/mobile-api) and it explains how to implement the mobile application in Android.
 Please refer to the scenario for information on the implemented solution.

 ::: note
 The full source code for the Node.js API implementation can be found in [this GitHub repository](https://github.com/auth0-samples/auth0-pnp-abc-timesheets/tree/master/timesheets-mobile/android).